U.S. Leadership to Prevent and Respond to Gender-Based Violence in Emergencies

 Who can I contact to learn more? [back]

 We welcome your feedback and questions as we seek to establish a transparent and inclusive process to move this agenda forward.
-The focal point for Safe from the Start and the Call to Action is Liz Drew at the State Department’s Bureau of Population, Refugees, and Migration (PRM).
-Please email SafefromtheStart@state.gov with any further questions or suggestions.
+The focal points for Safe from the Start and the Call to Action are the State Department’s Bureau of Population, Refugees, and Migration (PRM), together with USAID/OFDA.
+Please email GBVCallToAction@state.gov with any further questions or suggestions.

 What is the timeline for next steps and opportunities to engage? [back]